 In the first episode of Reading Our Times, Nick Spencer talks to leading political philosopher Michael Sandel about the pitfalls of meritocracy.
 15/09/2020

 Presidents, prime ministers, and pundits all love to praise meritocracy, the dream of a society in which we can go as far as our talents and hard work take us.
 But what if that dream is actually a nightmare?

 Nick Spencer talks to leading political philosopher Michael Sandel about the pitfalls of meritocracy, and traces the roots of these tensions all the way back to a fifth–century theological debate.

-Our next episode ‘What might dementia have to teach us about being human?’ will be out in a few weeks.
+Our next episode will be out in October.
 Subscribe and follow us on Twitter @theosthinktank and @theosnick.

 Learn more about the people and ideas behind the episode

 Interested in this?
 Share it on social media.
 Join our monthly e–newsletter to keep up to date with our latest research and events.
 And check out our Supporter Programme to find out how you can help our work.

 Nick is Senior Fellow at Theos.
 He is the author of a number of books and reports, most recently The Political Samaritan: how power hijacked a parable (Bloomsbury, 2017), The Evolution of the West (SPCK, 2016) and Atheists: The Origin of the Species (Bloomsbury, 2014).

 Pete Whitehead looks at the impact that some strands of New Atheism had on the internet, and how they shaped our discourse today.
 16/09/21.In Depth